Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Introduction

-It should be noted that if $\presub{n}\vc{\alpha} = (0,\dots,0,\overset{\mbox{ $\nu$-th}}{1},0,\dots,0)$ then $\presub{n}\ol{\vc{\pi}} = \presub{n}\vc{\pi}_{\{\nu\}}$.
-The probability vector $\presub{n}\ol{\vc{\pi}}$ is called the {\it linearly augmented truncation approximation} to the stationary distribution vector $\vc{\pi}$ of the original Markov chain.
-For discrete-time ergodic Markov chains, Wolf~\cite{Wolf80} discussed the convergence of several augmented truncation approximations including the linearly augmented one (see also \cite{Gibs87-JAP}).
+For discrete-time ergodic Markov chains, Wolf~\cite{Wolf80} discusses the convergence of several augmented truncation approximations including the linearly augmented one (see also \cite{Gibs87-JAP}).
 Wolf~\cite{Wolf80}'s results are directly applicable to uniformizable continuous-time Markov chains (see, e.g., \cite[Section~4.5.2]{Tijm03}).
 As for the continuous-time Markov chain, there are some studies on the convergence of augmented truncation approximations.
-Hart and Tweedie~\cite{Hart12} proved that $\lim_{n\to\infty}\presub{n}\vc{\pi}_{\{0\}} = \vc{\pi}$ under the condition that $\vc{Q}$ is exponentially ergodic.
-Hart and Tweedie~\cite{Hart12} also assumed that $\vc{Q}$ is (stochastically) monotone, under which they proved the convergence of any augmented truncation approximation.
-Masuyama \cite{Masu17-LAA} presented computable and convergent error bounds for the last-column-block-augmented truncation approximation, under the condition that $\vc{Q}$ is block monotone and exponentially ergodic.
-Without block monotonicity, Masuyama~\cite{Masu17-JORSJ} derived such convergent error bounds under the condition that $\vc{Q}$ satisfies the $f$-modulated drift condition.
+Hart and Tweedie~\cite{Hart12} prove that $\lim_{n\to\infty}\presub{[n]}\vc{\pi}_{\ang{0}} = \vc{\pi}$ under the condition that $\vc{Q}$ is exponentially ergodic.
+Hart and Tweedie~\cite{Hart12} also assume that $\vc{Q}$ is (stochastically) monotone, under which they proved the convergence of any augmented truncation approximation.
+Masuyama \cite{Masu17-LAA} presents computable and convergent error bounds for the last-column-{\it block}-augmented truncation approximation, under the condition that $\vc{Q}$ is block monotone and exponentially ergodic.
+Without block monotonicity, Masuyama~\cite{Masu17-JORSJ} derives such convergent error bounds under the condition that $\vc{Q}$ satisfies the $\vc{f}$-modulated drift condition and some technical ones.